maandree/redshift/README.md

 is also possible to use `ignorable=1` which causes redshift to skip a display, graphics card, screen, CRTC or monitor it cannot find.

+### Quartz support for Mac OS X
+Quartz support using Core Graphics has been added for Mac OS X support.
+This have however only been tested on GNU/Linux using the `--enable-fakequartz` configure option and it is plausible that it will not run on or compile for Mac OS X.

+### Fake Quartz support using RandR
+If built with `--enable-fakequartz` it is possible to use the new `quartz` adjustment method without Mac
+OS X. If built with this options, when `quartz` is used the Core Graphics calls will be translated to
+X RandR calls.
+This is intended for testing updates to the `gamma-quartz` without have to run Mac OS X, as will as to be able to test the original implemention.